 }

-This animation fades out the element and sets it to display: none
+This animation fades out the element and sets it to display: none at the end.

 The transition-behavior Property

-To transition discrete properties like display
+To transition discrete properties like display, use the allow-discrete mode of the transition-behavior property:

 .card {